 NOTE: Because this constitutes admission to a new degree program, the University Registrar requires a new petition for resident tuition status, even if you are currently classified as a Colorado resident.
-Find the Petition Packet at: http://registrar.colorado.edu/students/petitionpacket.html
+You must pick up a Residency Petition at the Office of the Registrar.